scottrosengrants/re_investment_flask_app_neural_net/executive_summary.md

 **Cash on Cash Return (COC)** = (Annual Cashflow / Total Cash Invested) * 100

 **Capitalization Rate (Cap Rate)** = Annual Cashflow (less Financing Expense) / Property Price

+**ATTOM Data Property Valuation**

+ATTOM's api provides a general property valuation for three tiers of quality of a given subject Property.
+They have a proprietary algorithm that will assign a property a valuation based on up to 100 property comparables sold in the last year in the area of the subject property.

+Valuation Tiers:

+Poor Condition <br>
+Average Condition <br>
+Good Condition <br>

+These valuations are provided to the user to help them get an idea of whether or not the property they are analyzing is priced realistically and fairly.

 ## Application

+Below are several screenshots of the application.
+While basic, the MVP does successfully take user input, retrieve the correct property info, calculate the real estate investment calculations, and make a prediction on the investors loan approval rating from a neural network.

+### User Input Page
   <img src="https://github.com/scottrosengrants/re_investment_flask_app_neural_net/blob/master/images/app_inputs_1.jpeg" style="width: 500px"><img src="https://github.com/scottrosengrants/re_investment_flask_app_neural_net/blob/master/images/app_inputs_2.jpeg" style="width: 500px">

+### Results Page

   <img src="https://github.com/scottrosengrants/re_investment_flask_app_neural_net/blob/master/images/app_results.jpeg" style="width: 500px">

 ## Limitations

 The rental data is only based on County, this limits the accuracy of this information.
+While the rental data is still correct it is somewhat diluted in regions where rental amounts can vary widely.

 The model is a “black-box” model resulting more accurate predictions but unfortunately little to no insight to the user as to why they may be denied for a loan.

 The data used to train the model was limited and may not be indicative to actual approval odds.
-Debt - to - Income ratio
-Credit Score
-The model likely picked up on a trend that is unseen in the data.
-Limiting the ability to replicate results.
+Debt-to-Income ratio and Credit Score are known to be very good indicators to whether a mortgage loan application is approved or not.
+They were not included in this model.
+Unfortunately that may result in a model that has a high accuracy rating when testing it but does not translate well to a real world scenario.
+More analysis is needed to confirm the models true predictive ability.

 ## Continued Work & Ideas for Improvement